coreos/docs/os/verify-images.md

 # Verify CoreOS images with GPG

-CoreOS publishes new images for each release across a variety of platforms and hosting providers.
+Container Linux publishes new images for each release across a variety of platforms and hosting providers.
 Each channel has it's own set of images ([stable], [beta], [alpha]) that are posted to our storage site.
 Along with each image, a signature is generated from the [CoreOS Image Signing Key][signing-key] and posted.

 [signing-key]: https://coreos.com/security/image-signing-key
 [stable]: https://stable.release.core-os.net/amd64-usr/current/